jackdobinson/aopp_obs_toolchain/USAGE.md

 ### SSA Filtering ###

 Singular Spectrum Analysis is performed by the `SSA` class in the `aopp_deconv_tools.py_ssa` module.
-An interactive viewer that can show SSA components can be run via `python -m aopp_deoconv_tools.graphical_frontends.ssa_filtering`.
+An interactive viewer that can show SSA components can be run via `python -m aopp_deconv_tool.graphical_frontends.ssa_filtering`.
 By default it will show some test data, if you pass an **image** file (i.e. not a FITS file, but a `.jpg` etc.) it will use that image instead of the default one.